rockem/busypie/README.md

 Although you wouldn't want to do much busy waiting in your production code, Testing is a different matter.
-When testing asynchronous systems, it's very helpful to wait for somescenario to finish its course.
+When testing asynchronous systems, it's very helpful to wait for some scenario to finish its course.
 BusyPie will help you to do busy waiting easily and expressively.

 ## Installation